Siryoos/FlightioCrawler/README.md

 - **RealDataQualityChecker** – ensures scraped results contain realistic data.
 - **ProductionMonitoring** – exposes health metrics and alerts on crawling issues.
+- **Dummy placeholders** – `FlytodayCrawler`, `PartoCRSCrawler`,
+  `PartoTicketCrawler`, `BookCharter724Crawler` and `BookCharterCrawler` currently return dummy results.
+Replace their implementations with real scraping logic or subclasses of `RealDataCrawler`.

 See [docs/real_data_setup.md](docs/real_data_setup.md) for full instructions.

+To enable real-data crawling, first run `python -m production_url_validator` to verify each site is accessible.
+Instantiate `RealDataCrawler` for your target and replace any dummy implementations.
+Always respect website terms of service and local regulations before scraping production systems.

 ## Adding New Websites | افزودن وب‌سایت‌های جدید